TQLApp/TQL/Specs/App/Quick Start/002-Window-features copy.md

   - The configuration window can move freely.
   - The quick start window keeps its position relative to the configuration window.
   - The quick start window does not stay on the screen.
 It moves off of the screen if you move the configuration window, e.g. moving the anchored control off of the screen.

+## Verify quick start continues

+Verify that the quick start tutorial continues if the user closes and re-opens the app:

+- Progress the quick start tutorial until the quick start window is anchored to a control in the configuration window, e.g. after you've selected the plugin you're installing.
+- Move focus away from the app, by clicking the Windows dashboard.
+The app closes.
+- Open the app again by pressing the hotkey.
+The app and quick start tutorial opens again.